skaravind/Name-classification-NLP/README.md

 I have trained a character-level as well as bigrams and trigrams embedding using gensim Word2vec and applied ANN based classification on the embeddings.
 All the code is in the IPython notebook `name_classifcation.ipynb`

-1. Gender Classification - Test Acuracy (97.6%)
+1. Gender Classification - Val Acuracy (97.6%)

-2. Race Classification - Test Accuracy (86%)
+2. Race Classification - Val Accuracy (86%)

 I am working on finding a better approach for solving problem 2.